MaximeLionel/csapp/4_3 Sequential Y86-64 Implementations.md

 | Memory     | $M_8$[valE] ← valP                                                | $M_8$[valE] ← valP = 0x040                                                              |
 | Write-back | R[%rsp] ← valE                                                    | R[%rsp] ← valE = 120                                                                    |
 | PC-update  | PC ← valC                                                         | 0x41                                                                                    |
-set `%rsp` to 120, to store 0x040 (the return address) at this memory address, and to set the PC to 0x041 (the call target).
+Set `%rsp` to 120, to store 0x040 (the return address) at this memory address, and to set the PC to 0x041 (the call target).